 Understand what your unique food products could be either from your grocery business’s brand and/or from your target markets’ preferred tastes.
 For example:

 After you know what your unique offering could be, start to brainstorm menu options within that theme and feasibility of creating them with the equipment, staff and space you will have.

 Start small and test, test, test.
-As you are beginning your catering and prepared foods business, it would be wise not to start with a massive holiday, such as Christmas, which could overwhelm your operations and lead to unsatisfied customers.
+As you are beginning your catering and prepared foods business, it would be wise not to start with a massive holiday, such as Thanksgiving, which could overwhelm your operations and lead to unsatisfied customers.

 After you have your first menu, consider creating dietary restriction alternatives so you can capture a bigger audience from the beginning.
 These options could include:

 Use your budget from Step 1 to create your costs for making each menu item, inclusive of raw ingredients, equipment, staff hours and space usage.
 Mark up your prices per industry standard in your area and be sure to include service charges for delivery, late cancellation, or other local ordinances.